Pause before you buy.

 Reality

-Apply sunscreen daily to prevent texture and fine line worsening
+Apply regular sunscreen daily to prevent texture and fine line worsening

 • Claim